UmaRathore/azlabs/AZ-104-NOTES.md

 ### Governance
 ```
-Advantages of using Bicep over ARM templates
+- Advantages of using Bicep over ARM templates
-Simplified syntax: Bicep offers a cleaner and more concise syntax compared to ARM templates, making it easier to write and read.
+- Simplified syntax: Bicep offers a cleaner and more concise syntax compared to ARM templates, making it easier to write and read.
-Modularization: Bicep supports modularization, allowing you to break down your infrastructure into smaller, reusable modules.
+- Modularization: Bicep supports modularization, allowing you to break down your infrastructure into smaller, reusable modules.
 This improves code organization and maintainability.
-Transpiles to ARM templates: Bicep code is transpiled into ARM templates at deployment time, ensuring compatibility with existing Azure resources and tools.
+- Transpiles to ARM templates: Bicep code is transpiled into ARM templates at deployment time, ensuring compatibility with existing Azure resources and tools.
+- Azure Policy supports various enforcement modes: Deny to block non-compliant deployments, Audit to log non-compliance, and Append to modify resources to meet compliance standards
 ```

 ### VM